akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She recalled her mother’s words about her father: “*A man’s character shows in small things.
 Watch how he treats those who can do nothing for him.
 For that is the man you must live with.*”

-TODO> DO WE STILL NEED THIS HERE - probably
 She thought of the parish priest, one Sunday at Lent, preaching on the sacrament: “*When she takes the wine from her betrothed’s hand, she shows her will to the world.
 For a woman forced is no wife; where the heart is in chains, love cannot dwell.*”

 She thought of the young man who had stood apart while she wept, giving her space, not reaching out.
 She thought of his voice when he said, *I will not take Stanwey from you.
 I will come to you.*